HVAC Contractor | Furnace Repair | Heater Repair | AC Repair Near Me

 2. Aesthetics

-Ductless mini-split can deteriorate the aesthetic value of your home.
+Ductless mini split system can deteriorate the aesthetic value of your home.
 The indoor unit usually protrudes into the house and the outdoor is outside the house.
 This may look unsightly especially if installed in a highly visible area or if more than one is installed in the house.
-Although some manufacturers are putting in efforts to make some ductless mini-split systems more aesthetically pleasing, they can’t still beat the fact that it is bulky and remains unattractive regardless.
+Although some manufacturers are putting in efforts to make some ductless mini split systems more aesthetically pleasing, they can’t still beat the fact that it is bulky and remains unattractive regardless.

 3. Limited heating capacity